Name – Dr. V. K. Agrawal

 - Individuals who love animals and like to help animals will truly enjoy this profession, else it will difficult because of several challenges.

-- Vet is highly respected by animal owners but command less respect than medical doctors in the society because human life value is considered more than animal life.
+- Veterinarian is highly respected by animal owners but command less respect than medical doctors in the society because human life value is considered more than animal life.

 - Govt jobs usually have postings in rural and semi-urban areas, which may be challenging for some who want city life or want their kids to be brought-up in city schools.

-- This profession comes with odd-hours working.
+- This profession of Veterinarian comes with odd-hours working.
 One is required to be present for emergencies as not many Vets are available in a given area unlike medical profession.

 - Newly appointed Vet has to serve in remote places for 5 years initially.